ibm-cloud-docs/ContinuousDelivery/cd_configure_cra.md

 1. Review the default information for the toolchain settings:

 * The toolchain's name identifies it in {{site.data.keyword.cloud_notm}}.
 If you want to use a different name, change the toolchain's name.
 * The region to create the toolchain in.
-Code Risk Analytics is available only in the Dallas region.
+Code Risk Analytics is available only in the Dallas and Washington regions.
 * The resource group or organization to create the toolchain in.
 Click the link to switch between selecting resource groups and orgs.
 If you want to use a different resource group or org, select it from the list of available resource groups or orgs.

 1. In the Tool Integrations section, select the {{site.data.keyword.DRA_short}} tool integration to create and configure it for your toolchain.